In Defense of 'Pokémon' Genwunners

 Mystery and Surprise

 As far as Japanese role-playing games go the first-generation of Pokémon is nowhere near the most difficult but it did a good job of treating its players like intelligent individuals.
 The main way the first-generation of Pokémon doesn't patronize its players is by not directly guiding them towards progress.
 For example, in the original Pokémon games, you can defeat the Gym Leaders Lt.
 Surge, Erika, Koga, and Sabrina in any order.
-Of course, there are natural barriers like the strength of the Pokémon Trainers in each area but, apart from a few required sequences of events the player is able to explore the world in whatever way they want.
+Of course, there are natural barriers like the strength of the Pokémon Trainers in each area but, apart from a few required sequences of events the player can explore the world in whatever way they want.
 Another way the original Pokémon games don't patronize the player is how the solutions to puzzles weren't obvious.
 For instance, when your path into many towns is blocked by thirsty guards the game trusts the player to figure out that giving them a drink from the vending machine at the Celadon City Department Store is the solution to the puzzle.
 This puzzle is well-designed because the drinks aren't key items but instead healing items you need to apply in a new context.
 Additionally, the solution to the puzzle is subtlety suggested to the player by a thirsty girl in the Celadon City Department Store that exchanges fresh water, soda pop, and lemonade for TMs (technical machines).